 Students who desire a broad field major in the social sciences should follow one of the plans for a major in social science listed below.
 Inquiries should be directed to the Chairman of the Department of Behavioral and Social Sciences.

-(Social Sciences Major- 120 hours)
+Bachelor of Arts (Social Sciences Major- 120 hours)